-The NPGO is responsible for extracting requirements from its licensing documentation and design basis for inclusion into the NPIRs.
-Candidate NPIRs are to be transmitted to the Transmission Entities and PJM with the proposed requirements that the TEs and PJM will be expected to operate to.
-PJM and TO Real-time communication requirements are documented in PJM Transmission Operations Manual 03 (M03) Section 5: Index and Operating Procedures for PJM RTO Operations, Voltage Control at Nuclear Stations.
+The NPGO is responsible for developing the NPIRs based on requirements from its licensing documentation and design basis and Bulk Electric System requirements.
+Proposed NPIRs are to be transmitted to the Transmission Entities and PJM with the proposed requirements that the TEs and PJM will be expected to operate to.
+PJM and TO Real-time communication requirements are documented in PJM Transmission Operating Procedures Manual 03B (CEII).
 PJM Day-ahead analysis and communication requirements are documented in PJM Operations Planning Manual 38 (M38) Attachment B: Transmission Reliability Analysis Procedure and PJM Reliability Coordination Manual 37 (M37) Attachment A: PJM Reliability Plan.